Foundations-of-Information-Science/fis-website/README.md

 - **Mail Archives** — links to mailing list archives (1997–present)
 - **Resources** — papers and presentations from FIS contributors
 - **Contact** — moderator and secretariat details

-Search, comments, and the legacy WordPress blog/feed have been intentionally removed.

 ## Project structure